jessebmurray/eyetracking/README.md

 ## Tests to run:
 1. Compare the dwell durations on the letters for correct and incorrect (+ or - standard deviation for the error bar?).
 2. Make a confidence level of 0 to 1 for distance of 2R to 0 from a letter, where R is 143 for for five letter and 129 for six letter.
-3. Averaged over all the participants, does the proportion of correct sequences immediately prior to a solution?
-(That would indicate prior knowledge of a solution).
+3. Averaged over all the participants, does the proportion of correct sequences increase immediately prior to a solution?
+(That would indicate prior knowledge of a solution). **(Yes it does)**

 ## Things to do:
 1. Start making a dataframe with 1 row per participant-word.